life-itself/coco/cc201-practical-action/day-3.md

 **Additionally, being aware of your own mental and emotional health or neurological challenges is important,** and although these might be more common than you might be led to think, when not managed or in our awareness, they also cause you to rely heavily on others.
 This is different from needing support which is a natural part of being human, and one reason why we’re pro community!
 Therefore, it is important to navigate this truthfully and mindfully to not place undue strain on a community.
 Seeking external therapy, coaching or emotional support and taking responsibility for your own mental and emotional health is key.
 This will ensure a balanced and healthy relationship between you and the community.

-This isn’t to say that the community you choose to live in won’t be there to help you out in times of need, but going in with a baseline self-reliance is a key preparation; don’t be Syd the Hungry Ghost (from our *Transforming Conflict* course).
+This isn’t to say that the community you choose to live in won’t be there to help you out in times of need, but going in with a baseline self-reliance is a key preparation; don’t be Syd the Hungry Ghost (from our *Transforming Conflict in Communities* course).
 As Diane Leafe Christian quotes, “_Living in community cannot erase buried emotional pain_.”

 There is a whole wealth of wisdom that can come from developing your mental health and being able to share this can lead to great relationships.
 However, conscious communities fulfill a very different role to retreats or centers focused on therapeutic practices and mental health support, and this is really the key point.